wyozi/JaySound/README.md

 # JaySound
-Experimental Java sound library.
-Meant to be used with LWJGL for OpenAL.

-## Installation requirements
-Dependencies in pom.xml + LWJGL 3.
+Experimental Java sound library for OpenAL (via LWJGL).
+The API is still very unstable and changes often.

 ## Example usage
 Many test classes have main methods in them that run directly.